Two Tales Fom The Past

 .His old man's riding shotgun.
 No chance

-.his dazed son over to the passenger side
+.drags his dazed son to the passenger side

-.He staggers out of the car, clambers around
+.He stumbles out of the car, staggers around

-.to the driver’s seat, then lays his broken pate
+.to the driver’s seat, and lays his broken pate

-.on the wheel, never minding the horn’s blare.
+.on the wheel, barely hearing the horn’s blare.

 PLAYING GAMES